Timeline of the COVID-19 pandemic in Japan: April 2020

-Narita International Airport closed one of its two runways on 12 April due to an 85 percent reduction in traffic caused by the virus.
+On 12 April, Narita International Airport closed one of its two runways due to an 85 percent reduction in traffic caused by the virus.

 On April 13, a second wave of infections hit Hokkaido, prompting the prefectural government to declare a second state of emergency that closed schools and that asked residents to avoid non-essential trips.

-On 16 April, the Japanese government expanded the state of emergency to include all 47 prefectures in Japan.
-The government also announced a plan to give 100,000 yen to every registered resident of Japan.
+On 16 April, the government expanded the state of emergency to include all 47 prefectures in Japan and announced a plan to give 100,000 yen to every registered resident of Japan as a stimulus measure.

-On 19 April, first coronavirus death in Chūgoku region was reported due to disease outbreak of COVID-19 in Hiroshima Prefecture.
+On 19 April, the first COVID death in the Chūgoku region was reported, in Hiroshima Prefecture.

-On 20 April, according to the Ministry of Internal Affairs and Communications, 25 people died in a single day, the highest number of daily nationwide confirmed fatalities.
+On 20 April, the Ministry of Internal Affairs and Communications announced 25 deaths in a single day, the highest number of daily nationwide confirmed fatalities.

-On 21 April, former chairman of Omron Yoshio Tateishi (立石義雄) died due to COVID-19 in Kyoto, according to the Omron website.

-On 23 April 29 persons nationwide were confirmed to have died, including actress Kumiko Okae (岡江久美子) and actor Shu Wada (和田周), according to a JMIAC confirmed report.

-According to a National Police Agency of Japan confirmed report, 73 police officers had tested positive since February, and there were an additional 15 confirmed deaths from COVID-19 from March found in people who had died outside hospitals, mainly most of people who were homeless and had been tested after death due to limited testing.
+On 23 April, 29 deaths were announced, including actress Kumiko Okae.
+The same day, the National Police Agency reported that 73 police officers had tested positive since mid-March.
+Police had handled the bodies of 15 COVID-infected persons during that time, some of whom had died outside.

-On 27 April, minister Yasutoshi Nishimura was tested for COVID-19 following contact with an infected person, although Nishimura did not have any symptoms.
+On 27 April, Yasutoshi Nishimura, Minister of State for Economic and Fiscal Policy, was tested for COVID-19 following contact with an infected person, although Nishimura was asymptomatic.
 He was criticized for taking priority over citizens with symptoms at a time when tests were difficult to come by.